Velankanni

-Velankanni (Vēḷāṅkaṇṇi), is a Special Grade Panchayat Town in Nagapattinam district in the Indian state of Tamil Nadu.
+Velankanni (Vēḷāṅkaṇṇi) is a special grade town panchayat in Nagapattinam district in the Indian state of Tamil Nadu.
 It lies on the Coromandel Coast of the Bay of Bengal, 350 km south of Chennai (Madras), 12 km south of Nagapattinam, and 33 km southeast of Thiruvarur.

 A canal built to link this town with Vedaranyam still lies to the west.
 The Vellayar, a minor branch of the Cauvery River, runs south of the town and discharges into the sea.
 The town was among the worst hit by the tsunami caused by the 2004 Indian Ocean earthquake.

 The town is home to one of the most visited Latin Catholic shrines called the Basilica of Our Lady of Good Health.

 Velankanni has been chosen as one of the heritage cities for the Heritage City Development and Augmentation Yojana (HRIDAY) scheme of the Government of India.

 Demographics

 The 2001 Indian census indicated Velankanni had a population of 10,145.
 Males constitute 48% of the population and females 52%.
 Citizens there have an average literacy rate of 69%, higher than the national average of 68%: male literacy is 75%, and female literacy is 64%.
 12% of the population is under six years of age.